Nick-Tallguy/Nick-Tallguy.github.io/_posts/0500-10-22-tasking-manager3.md

 ### Options & links

-The Task Manager initially displays in English - to change to another language click on **English** in upper right area of the window.
+The Task Manager initially displays in English - to change to another language click on **English** in the upper right area of the window.

 Once you have logged in, you may click on your username at the top.
 Here you can:

+- View your Tasking Manager profile where you can:
+    - Update your email address and social media handles
+    - View your mapper experience level
-- Access a list of projects for which you have completed tasks,
+    - See a list and map of the projects you have contributed to
 - Go to your **Messages** screen within the Tasking Manager (this is not the same as the OpenStreetMap messaging system)
 - Logout
-- See a list of all users who have contributed completed tasks within the Tasking Manager.
-You may access links to see more information about the user you select, such as which projects they have completed tasks for and their OSM edit history.

-![Tasking Manager Username_list][]

 ### Finding a Project - Tasking Manager Contribute Screen

+Clicking on the "Contribute" link in the main menu bar will take you to the main list of projects in the Tasking Manager.
 ![TM contribute][]

 The Tasking Manager Contribute screen is divided into three main areas:

-- Project Filters
+- Search and Filter options along the left
 - Project List
 - Map View of Project List

-### List Filters
+#### Search and Filter Options

-By default all the projects available for mapping at your experience level are displayed.
-You can use the Project List filters section of the screen to further narrow down the projects that you would like to work on.
+By default all the projects available for mapping are displayed.
+You can use the Advanced Search filters section of the screen to further narrow down the projects that you would like to work on.

 - Project Number - If you know the number of the project you want to work on, you can enter it here and be taken directly to it.
 - Organization - This allows you to just display projects that have been requested by individual organizations.
 - Mapping Difficulty - Some projects are more difficult to map than others.
 This option allows you to find projects that are most appropriate for your experience level.
 You are encouraged to work on projects that best match your experience level, especially if you are a more experienced mapper.
 - Type of Mapping - This allows you to find projects that include a certain type of feature to map.
 Many projects are focused on only one type of mapping, but projects may include multiple types of features to map.
 - Full text search - This allows you to search for projects that may contain a certain word or phrase in the project description.
-- Tags - Projects can have other tags that indicate some information not covered by any of the above, you can find projects by those tags by entering them into this field.
+- Campaign Tags - Projects can have other tags that indicate a larger mapping campaign projects are a part of, you can find projects by those tags by entering them into this field.

-### Project List

-The project list has two views, a grid view (shown above) that shows some detailed information about the projects and a list view that shows more projects and is sortable by column headings.

-![TM project list][]

-### Map View
+#### Map View
-At the bottom of the screen is a map view.
-The points on the map are color coded, with red being urgent, yellow being high or medium priority and grey being low priority.
-Hovering over any of the points on the map will show information about that project.
-Clicking on any of the points on the map will take you to that project.
+Clicking on the "Map View" tab will show you the number of projects in a region.
+Double clicking  or zooming in will display the individual projects.
+Once zoomed in, the points on the map are color coded, with red being urgent, yellow being high or medium priority and grey being low priority.
+Clicking on any of the points on the map will show information about that project.
+Clicking on the project title will take you to that project.

 ![TM project map][]